leifliddy/fedora-macos-vagrant-builder/README.md

 ssh -l root -i $(vagrant ssh-config | grep IdentityFile | awk '{print $2}') -p 3333 localhost
 ```

-**Note:** I've encou# the chroot option will mount and arch-chroot you into mnt_image/
-ntered a few instances where `vagrant halt` didn't kill the VagrantBox -- just something to be aware of
+**Note:** I've encountered a few instances where `vagrant halt` didn't kill the VagrantBox -- just something to be aware of

 **Note:** `sudo` is needed to mount the linux partitions on `macos` systems -- but it also messes with the vagrant permissions
 which means after running `sudo vagrant ...` the first time -- every subsequent `vagrant` command needs to be run with `sudo vagrant`